Ivan-Korolenko/json-with-bigint/README.md

 JSONParse(JSONStringify(data)).bigNumber === 9007199254740992n // true
 ```

+✔️ No need to specify which properties in JSON include BigInt values.
+Library will find them itself

 ✔️ No need to change your JSON or the way you want to work with your data

+✔️ You don't have to memorize this library's API, you already know it.
+Just skip the dot, use camelCase and that's it (JSONParse(), JSONStringify())

-✔️ Parses and stringifies all other values other than big numbers the same way as native JSON methods in JS do
+✔️ Parses and stringifies all other values other than big numbers the same way as native JSON methods in JS do.
+You can just replace every `JSON.parse` and `JSON.stringify` call in your project with functions from this library and it'll work.

 ✔️ Correctly parses float numbers and negative numbers